Skip to main content

 runInCI: true

 Because build is disabled, its outputs may not be created.
 Additionally, if build is affected by touched files, the analyze task will not run automatically unless it was also affected.
-We try our best to accomdate these scenarios and "detect" when things should run or not, but it's fallible, as there's many ways that tasks can relate to each other.
+We try our best to accommodate these scenarios and "detect" when things should run or not, but it's fallible, as there's many ways that tasks can relate to each other.

 To try and remedy this going forward, we're introducing the new disallowRunInCiMismatch experiment that will hard error if an invalid relationship is configured.
 We want to try and capture how often users are configuring this, whether intentionally or accidentally.
 If the error becomes a blocker, the experiment can be disabled as so: